coderamit01/coderamit01/README.md

 #### I am a Web developer

 Hi,
 I'm Amit Hasan.
 I work as a web designer and developer.
 As a WordPress specialist, I have extensive knowledge of the platform.
 I enjoy working with WordPress.
-My skills ( HTML5, CSS3, Bootstrap 5, Javascript, jquery, Mysql, SQL, Ajax, PHP, WordPress).
+My skills ( HTML5, CSS3, Bootstrap 5, Mysql, SQL, Ajax, PHP, WordPress).
 My experience is to help you to grow your business.
 My main priority is to satisfy my clients with the best quality & friendly customer support.
 Your satisfaction is my motivation!

 Skills: HTML / CSS/ Bootstrap/ PHP/SQL/MySql/WordPress/SASS